5k-mirrors/poe-live-search-manager/README.md

 - [poe.trade](https://poe.trade/)
 - [pathofexile.com/trade](https://www.pathofexile.com/trade/search/) (currently in closed beta)

+*Important notice: We're currently revamping this project, making `pathofexile.com/trade` support available to everyone.
+This repository will host the new app as soon as it's ready.
+If you'd like to get notified, write me a mail at `git.thisismydesign@gmail.com`.*

 *You are viewing the README of version [v0.6.0](https://github.com/thisismydesign/poe-sniper/releases/tag/v0.6.0).
 You can find other releases [here](https://github.com/thisismydesign/poe-sniper/releases).*

 | Branch | Status |